SvenGroot/WslManagementPS/docs/Enter-WslDistribution.md

 This cmdlet will throw an exception if executing wsl.exe failed (e.g. if there is no distribution with the specified name), or if the session exited with an error code.

+This cmdlet wraps the functionality of `wsl.exe` without specifying a command.

 ## EXAMPLES

 ### EXAMPLE 1